-The Schools Linking Programme in Sheffield aims to bring communities together by linking schools from across the city.
+The Schools Linking Programme aims to bring communities together by linking schools from across Sheffield and Rotherham.
 We bring together two classes from demographically diverse schools creating year-long curriculum rich class links for pupils in Key Stages 2 or 3.
 School Linking has been endorsed and funded by the Ministry of Housing, Communities and Local Government (MHCLG) and the Department for Education (DfE).

 ‘The linking model can have a positive impact on many aspects of pupil’s skills, attitudes, perceptions and behaviours, particularly their respect for others, their self-confidence and their self-efficacy, as well as broadening the social groups with whom they interact.’
 National Foundation for Educational Research (NFER) evaluation of School Linking

 ‘I just wanted to say, a real valuable experience for both myself and the kids, thoroughly enjoyed it, especially seeing kids contribute and grow in confidence.’
 Sheffield Teacher